 Unfortunately, the disease, and its cure, had to be discovered several times, being forgotten in between, before being properly preventable.
 And still, scurvy isn’t completely gone from the world, only showing just how important getting enough vitamin C is for our bodies.

 To make matters more complicated: our bodies can’t make our own vitamin C and, vitamin C is pretty unstable.
 It gets lost quite easily, by leaving your glass of orange juice out for too long but especially during processing of food.
 The culprit: oxidation of the vitamin C. Luckily, once you understand how this happens, there are ways to prevent it.

 Vitamin C is ascorbic acid

-When reading about vitamin C, you might have come across the name ascorbic acid.
+When reading about vitamin C, you might come across the name ascorbic acid.
 Ascorbic acid is vitamin C, it’s just the chemical name.
 As the name says, vitamin C is an acid.
 This means that if you add ascorbic acid to water it will turn the water slightly sour, the pH-value will drop below 7.
-All acids do so by losing a proton (H+) into the water.
+It does so (as does any acid) by increasing the concentration of proton (H+) in the water.

-The chemical formula of vitamin C is C6H8O6. you can see how the atoms in the molecule are connected to one another in the structural formula below.
+The chemical formula of vitamin C is C6H8O6.
+In the structural formula below you can see how the atoms in the molecule are connected.
 Notice the ring within the structure.
-This ring is actually very important for the activity and properties of vitamin C. Such a ring is good at holding onto electrons.
+This ring is actually very important for the activity and properties of vitamin C. Such a ring is common in a lot of other special food molecules and is especially good at holding onto electrons.

 You can find the formula for the acidic reaction from ascorbic acid below.
 It is important to know that this reaction is reversible.
 That is, it can go in two directions.
 Which way it goes depends on the external conditions.
 If there are a lot of protons (H+) in the system it is more likely to go from right to left.
 Vice versa if there are barely any.